Is Pasco County a Charter Government?

 Overview and General Information

-Prior to 1968 all county governments were extensions of the State government and controlled by the legislature.
-The individual county elected officials had powers vested by, and were resident agents, of the State.
-The old system was a reflection of the fact that the majority of Floridians lived in small, rural and poor municipalities or unincorporated areas when Statehood was granted in 1845.
+Prior to 1968 all county governments were extensions of state government and controlled by the legislature.
+The individual county elected officials had powers vested by, and were resident agents of, the state.
+The old system was a reflection of the fact that the majority of Floridians lived in small, rural and poor municipalities or unincorporated areas when statehood was granted in 1845.

-Article VIII, section 1 of the State Constitution contains provisions specifically related to the county form of government in Florida, requiring the state to be divided by law into political subdivisions called “counties.”
-Counties may be created, abolished or changed by law, with provision for the payment or apportionment of public debt.
-A County government may be established by charter, which must be adopted, amended or repealed only upon a vote of the electors of the county in a special election called for that purpose.
+Article VIII, Section 1 of the Florida Constitution contains provisions specifically related to the county form of government in Florida, requiring the state to be divided by law into political subdivisions called “counties.”
+Counties may be created, abolished, or changed by law, with provision for the payment or apportionment of public debt.
+A county government may be established by charter, which must be adopted, amended or repealed only upon a vote of the electors of the county in a special election called for that purpose.
 This is what we now refer to as Home Rule.

 Pasco County's Charter Government Process

 It is a written document defining the structure, powers, and functions of government within a county of Florida.
 It is analogous to a “constitution” for the county’s citizens.